simix/Termux-Crypto-Alert/README.md

 ## License

-This script is open for personal use and modification.
-Feel free to use and adapt it as needed.
+Personal use and modification are allowed.

 ---

-**Enjoy managing your crypto alerts with the Termux Crypto Alert Manager GUI!**
+**Enjoy Termux Crypto Alert GUI!**